Mobile Dev Memo Workshops during GDC 2017

 This workshop is not a good fit for people that already work in a large and technologically sophisticated user acquisition team, or that work for companies that focus growth efforts primarily around "growth hacking" or ASO.

-Mobile Product Analytics Workshop
+Mobile Product Analytics Workshop (SOLD OUT)

 This workshop covers the interaction between analytics and product design / management for freemium apps.
 It is specifically tailored for the freemium model and is oriented around my book, Freemium Economics.
 The topics covered in this workshop include: freemium principles, product marketing & concept evaluation for freemium apps, data-driven design and optimization, product KPI selection and reporting, live ops and sales analysis (measuring the impact of sales in terms of revenue shifting vs. revenue generation), A/B testing and user segmentation best practices, CRM, etc.